 - C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission.
+First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 1,329 Total first-time, first-year (freshman) women who applied 2,861 Total first-time, first-year (freshman) applicants 4,191 Total first-time, first-year (freshman) men who were admitted 1,126 Total first-time, first-year (freshman) women who were admitted 2,328 Total first-time, first-year (freshman) applicants who were admitted 3,454 Total full-time, first-time, first-year (freshman) men who enrolled 211 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total first-time, first-year (freshman) men who enrolled 211 Total full-time, first-time, first-year (freshman) women who enrolled 362 Total part-time, first-time, first-year (freshman) women who enrolled 0 Total first-time, first-year (freshman) women who enrolled 362 Total first-time, first-year (freshman) applicants who matriculated 573
+FIRST-TIME, FIRST YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied 1,421 Total first-time, first-year women who applied 2,457 Total first-time, first-year of another gender who applied Total first-time, first-year men who were admitted 1,240 Total first-time, first-year women who were admitted 2,164 Total first-time, first-year of another gender who were admitted Total full-time, first-time, first-year men who enrolled 229 Total part-time, first-time, first-year men who enrolled Total full-time, first-time, first-year women who enrolled 317 Total part-time, first-time, first-year women who enrolled Total full-time, first-time, first-year of another gender who enrolled Total part-time, first-time, first-year of another gender who enrolled Total first-time, first-year (degree-seeking) who applied 3,878 Total first-time, first-year (degree-seeking) who were admitted 3,404 Total first-time, first-year (degree-seeking) enrolled 546

 C2.
-Freshman wait-listed students
+First-time, first-year wait-listed students

-✓ Students who met admission requirements but whose final admission was contingent on space availability
+✓ Students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list?
-Yes No
+Do you have a policy of placing students on a waiting list? $\Box$ Yes $\boxtimes$ No

-If yes, please answer the questions below for Fall 2020 admissions:
+If yes, please answer the questions below for Fall 2022 admissions:

-WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:
+WAITING LIST Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:

-Is your waiting list ranked?

-□

-Yes

-□

-No

-⇒

-If yes, do you release that information to students?
+- $\Rightarrow$ If yes, do you release that information to students? $\Box$ Yes $\Box$ No - $\Rightarrow$ Do you release that information to school counselors? $\Box$ Yes $\Box$ No

-□

-Yes

-□

-No

-⇒

-Do you release that information to school counselors?

-□

-Yes

-□

-No